-How to Prevent Injuries Before Your Workout: Stretching Exercises with The Manor’s Fitness Director to Help You Get Back in Shape!
+How to Prevent Injuries Before Working Out: Stretching Exercises with The Manor’s Fitness Director to Help You Get Back in Shape!

-Exercise benefits our overall health and well-being at every age, and as we approach our later years, maintaining our strength and flexibility to prevent injuries becomes all the more important.
+Exercise benefits our overall health and well-being at every age.
+As we live our retired years to the fullest, maintaining our strength and flexibility to prevent injuries becomes all the more important.
 Stretching, while often forgotten, can be a wonderful way to not only improve your flexibility and balance, but to begin your workout and prepare your body for more advanced exercises.

 The Manor at York Town’s Fitness Director, John Miller, has been helping residents improve their fitness and nutrition for 15 years.
 With a variety of classes like advanced cardio as well as personal training sessions, what John enjoys most about his job is making a difference in the lives of residents every day.
 Today, John demonstrates simple stretches to help prevent injuries as we ease back into our regular workout routines.

-I enjoy so much about the work that I do.
-Safety and creativity with exercise is very important to me.
-Residents trust that I’ll guide them through a safe workout and that means so much to me.Fitness Director of The Manor at York Town, John Miller
+I truly enjoy working at The Manor and helping our residents improve their health.
+I want to provide safety and creativity with my exercise routines.
+Residents at The Manor trust that I'll guide them through a safe workout and that means so much to me.Fitness Director of The Manor at York Town, John Miller

 Knee ups help strengthen muscles around your core, pelvis, lower back, hips, and abs.
 This exercise can help improve your strength and flexibility to assist with everyday movements like bending, reaching, pulling and pushing, which become increasingly important to maintain as you age.